Home

 Fulfillment Providers (Craftcloud)

 Kiln uses the Model Context Protocol (MCP), an open standard for connecting AI agents to external tools.
 Any MCP-compatible agent can talk to Kiln natively.
-There's also a full CLI with 136 commands and a REST API for custom integrations.
+There's also a full CLI for scripts and operators; when kiln-pro is installed or a machine is paired, Kiln can expose the same tool surface through REST for custom integrations.

 Business Model

 Local printing with Kiln is free and always will be.
-The core infrastructure is released under the MIT license.
+The core infrastructure is released under the AGPL-3.0 license.
+Commercial licensing is available for companies that need proprietary use.

 Revenue comes from optional services: